m&a community logo

 Is there a pre-merger volatility of stocks?

-Mere rumors about the potential merger influence the target company’s stock.
+The target company’s stock can be affected even before the actual deal is initiated.
+Mere rumors about the potential merger influence the target company stock.
 As a rule, the target firm’s stock price rises due to the acquiring company’s interest in it.
 It can often be profitable for investors who usually purchase selling company stocks in expectation of the upcoming merger.

 However, such an approach comes with potential risks since rumors about a prospective takeover do not always lead to the deal’s closure.
 If the merger (or the acquisition) never happens, the target company’s stock falls dramatically, and investors lose large sums.

-The target company’s stock price usually rises due to the deal; an acquiring company pays a premium on the target shares to win the appreciation of the target company’s shareholders.
+Our findings indicate that the target company’s stock price usually rises due to the deal; an acquiring company pays a premium on the target shares to win the appreciation of the target company’s shareholders.

 How does the M&A deal affect the acquiring company’s stock prices?